Backup158/Darktide_Visible_Equipment_UwU/docs/README.md

     - mainly for the butt positions
     - needs me to apply the fix to every gun and i'm not doing that right now
     - also i didn't check anything for ogryn so lol
+- Camera previews are inaccurate (just the head)
+    - Yeah idk what's going on here atm